Tim-Haas/BubCNN/README.md

 For more detailed information check the corresponding paper: 'BubCNN: Bubble detection using Faster RCNN and a shape regression network' (not yet published)

+Update BubCNN v1.1:
+-workaround in both programs to run in 2019b -bugfixing save/load button
+-Updated Regression and Detection Module
+-number of frames in Transfer Learning Module limited to 100 (->Speed up)

 Copyright (c) Institut für Industrieofenbau RWTH Aachen University  - All Rights Reserved